Skip to content

 Tip

-You can create multiple actuator configurations corresponding to different clusters/target environments.
-You choose the one to use when you launch an operation requiring the actuator
+You can create multiple actuator configurations corresponding to different target environments.
+You choose the one to use when you launch an operation requiring the actuator.

 Define the configurations to test

-When exploring vLLM deployments there are two sets of parameters that can be varied:
+When exploring vLLM deployments there are two sets of parameters that can be changed:

 • the deployment creation parameters (number GPUs, memory allocated etc)